 6. How to limit the download speed rate?

 Note: The '--limit-rate' option can control the bandwidth, it can be used to limit the data transfer rate to either 100K or 1M or 1G (K-Kilobytes, M-Megabytes, and G-Gigabytes).
 In the above example, I have used 1M bandwidth to limit the download speed rate.

-7. How to display the download status in a progress bar?
+7. How to display the download status in the progress bar?

 # curl -# -O https://www.linuxteck.com/idf_wddevents19sep19_sql.sql.gz

-8. How to download files from FTP server?
+8. How to download files from an FTP server?